-Dr. Banerjee takes a preventive approach to heart health and focuses her treatment on preventing complications like a stroke.
+The team takes a preventive approach to heart health and focuses her treatment on preventing complications like a stroke.
 Instead of first turning to medication, she most often starts with lifestyle changes, such as:

-She may also perform an electrocardiogram (EKG) to check for atrial fibrillation, which is an irregular heartbeat that can develop from heart disease risk factors such as high blood pressure or high cholesterol.
+The team may also perform an electrocardiogram (EKG) to check for atrial fibrillation, which is an irregular heartbeat that can develop from heart disease risk factors such as high blood pressure or high cholesterol.
 Atrial fibrillation can be tough to detect and she employs an array of holter monitors, event recorders, and implantable loop recorders to diagnose atrial fibrillation and prevent stroke.

 For expert cardiac care focused on preventing conditions like a stroke, call Premier Cardiac and Vascular today or request an appointment online.